brandonxiang/svelteup/README.md

 $ ·> svelteup --help

   Description
     Bundle your Svelte Components
     Parameter Entry can be a file
-    Default Entry 'components/index.js'
+    Default Entry 'components'

   Usage
     $ svelteup [entry] [options]